slsawhney/job-portal/README.md

 ## How to Submit Your Solution

-Please submit your solution **at least five hours before your second interview** so we have time to review it.
+Please submit your solution **at least a day before your second interview** so we have time to review it.

 ### Submission Options

 1. **Preferred**: Share a link to your forked GitHub repository.
 2. **Alternative**: If you don’t have a GitHub account, send your solution as a ZIP archive or a link to a cloud storage service.

-Send your submission to: [email@jobs.at](mailto\:email@jobs.at?subject=jobs.at%20Coding%20Challenge%20Submission).
+Send your submission to: [thomas-wutschek@jobs.at](mailto\:thomas-wutschek@jobs.at?subject=jobs.at%20Coding%20Challenge%20Submission).

 If you have any questions, feel free to reach out.